Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 environment=SECRET_PASSPHRASE='this is secret',SECRET_TWO='another secret'
 ```

-As usual, we need to go over the options set here:
+As usual, we'll cover the options set here:

-* `[program:nodehook]` - We need to define a program to monitor.
+* `[program:nodehook]` - Define the program to monitor.
 We'll call it "nodehook".
-* `command` - This is the command to run.
+* `command` - This is the command to run that kicks off the monitored process.
 We use "node" and run the "http.js" file.
-If we needed to pass any command line arguments or other data, we could do so here.
+If you needed to pass any command line arguments or other data, you could do so here.
-* `directory` - We can set a directory for Supervisord to "cd" into for before running the process, useful for cases where the process assumes a directory structure relative to the location of the executed script.
+* `directory` - Set a directory for Supervisord to "cd" into for before running the process, useful for cases where the process assumes a directory structure relative to the location of the executed script.
 * `autostart` - Setting this "true" means the process will start when Supervisord starts (essentially on system boot).
 * `autorestart` - If this is "true", the program will be restarted if it exits unexpectedly.
 * `startretries` - The number of retries to do before the process is considered "failed"
 * `stderr_logfile` - The file to write any errors output.
 * `stdout_logfile` - The file to write any regular output.
-* `user` - The system user under which to run the process as.
+* `user` - The user the process is run as.
 * `environment` - Environment variables to pass to the process.

 Note that we've specified some log files to be created inside of the `/var/log/webhook` directory.
-Supervisord won't create a directory for logs if they do not exit; We need to create them before running Supervisord:
+Supervisord won't create a directory for logs if they do not exist; We need to create them before running Supervisord:

 ```
 sudo mkdir /var/log/webhook